Tuesday, 23 February 2021

 At 7:30 in the morning guys who worked the 1st shift at the disc-making-machines started arriving to replace the crew who would leave off at a quarter-to-eight (7:45 am).
 Sometimes the morning-shift fellows would linger around and talk to us while we were still operating the machines.
 At a quarter-to-eight we would stop and go straight upstairs to the locker-room.
 I remember there was a blond Brazilian young man who used to talk to me in the locker-room while he changed into working clothes.
 He seemed to like me.
 He was heterosexual but he was really friendly to me.
 When he realized I had been harassed by this Peruvian Indian brute he told me I should react and tell him to 'fuck off'.
 I was really afraid my life would become a nightmare on that factory floor if I didn't do something outrageous so I followed his advice.
 Next time, Pablo (I think that was the Peruvian guy's name) was disrespectful to me I told him: 'Fuck you!'

 Instantly, on hearing what I proffered Pablo glared at me and wanted to hit me.
 I never knew until that very moment the power some words have: 'Fuck you!' was just like a magic incantation!
 It was just like throwing a bomb at someone.
 He never abused me again.
 He never even looked at me again.
 I was saved for the moment!
 I was really thankful to Junior - I think that was his name.
-That was the first time I ever in my life I felt male-solidarity existed.
+That was the first time ever in my life I felt male-solidarity existed.
+That was a good moment I had never known before since my elementry school days.
 Not actually 'male' solidarity but 'national solidarity'.
 Junior had sided with me against a Peruvian male.

 Dentinho, a vynil paste deliverer